swiss-ai/posttraining/installation/docker-arm64-cuda/CSCS-Todi-setup/README.md

 which keeps changing every time a job is scheduled, so that you don't have to reset it each time.

-With this config you can then connect to your container with `ssh kuma-container`.
+With this config you can then connect to your container with `ssh todi-container`.

 **Limitations**